-- 44. In the above example, at a given entry point, only 125% of the obligated capacity will be offered for sale as incremental entry capacity with a 42 month lead time.
-The remaining volume up to 150% of obligated capacity will be made available with a 48 month lead time. - 45.
-In assessing any lead time, National Grid will take into account any preliminary works agreements signed with and underpinned by relevant counter-parties ahead of the relevant auction. - 46.
+- 44. In the above example, at a given entry point, only 125% of the obligated entry capacity will be offered for salereleased as incremental obligated entry capacity with a 42 month lead time.
+The remaining volume up to 150% of obligated entry capacity will be made available with a 48 month lead time. - 45.
+In assessing any lead time, National Grid will take into account any preliminary works agreements signed with, and underpinned by, relevant counter-parties ahead of the relevant auction. - Where paragraph 49 applies, the "quarter in question" referred to in paragraph 42 (i.e. the date from when the NPV test will be applied) will be the first quarter that any incremental obligated entry capacity requested through valid auction bids can be first released. - National Grid will only use its allowed extension to capacity release dates to the extent that valid bids for incremental obligated entry capacity are placed and accepted which match the amount of incremental obligated entry capacity which was subject to a variation from the default 42 month lead time. - 46.
 In addition to extending the 42 month lead time for the delivery of NTS Entry Capacity National Grid may also reduce the lead time.
 Such reductions, calculated in the same way as extensions, will provide National Grid with the opportunity to obtain additional allowances for extensions.
-National Grid will notify relevant Users of such reductions following assessment of the QSEC auction and determination of the necessary investment works required to support successful bids for incremental capacity release.
+National Grid will notify relevant Users of such reductions extensions following assessment of the QSEC auction and determination of the necessary investment works, if any, required to support successful bids for incremental obligated entry capacity release. - 56.
+The above paragraphs 49 to 55 refer to increases from the default lead time but apply equally to decreases and should be read accordingly.